-It is extremely challenging to give the body insulin at the right time, especially when you have type 1 diabetes.
-Using the right dose at the right time is crucial if you want to avoid possible side-effects or health problems.
+It is extremely challenging to give the body insulin at the right time, especially for those who have type 1 diabetes.
+Using the right dose at the right time is crucial if people want to avoid possible side-effects or health problems.

 The device is still in its early stages.
 In fact, it might hit the market in the next 10 years.
 At the moment, the early stages are extremely crowded where many of the volunteers have not been able to progress beyond the preclinical development.

-Moreover, this device could potentially improve the quality of life for many patients who have diabetes.
+Moreover, this device could potentially improve the quality of life for many who have diabetes.

 A group from the North Carolina State University has created this promising insulin delivery system also known as the smart insulin patch.
 This insulin patch consists of an array of very tiny needles that are inserted anywhere on the body.

 In addition, these needles can detect when the glucose levels are too high and provide the body with an adequate amount of insulin.
 In other words, this could be the ideal glucose-responsive patch for delivering insulin to the body.

 A true life-changer for those with the condition.